-Zearn Math is designed so that all students work on grade-level content and learn content in two ways: Independent Digital Lessons and Small Group Lessons.
-Independent Digital Lessons and Small Group Lessons are designed to be parallel learning experiences where students deeply learn grade-level content and receive embedded remediation in areas they need support.
+Zearn Math is designed so that all students work on grade-level content and learn content in two ways: Independent Digital Lessons and Small Group Lessons with their teacher.
+Independent Digital Lessons and Small Group Lessons are designed to be parallel learning experiences where students get multiple pathways into learning and receive embedded remediation in areas where they need support.